apache/yunikorn-core/docs/configure-scheduler.md

 ## Deploy the Scheduler
-With the mapped config and the docker image build with the `image_map` target from the make the scheduler can be deployed:
+The scheduler can be deployed with following command.
 ```
 kubectl create -f deployments/scheduler/scheduler-v0.3.35.yaml
 ```